MailOnline/forwarder/README.md

 ```
 $ sender '/service/*/log/current' -p ~/services-offsets -t 10.0.0.1:7878 \
-	-r -f -l 'grep --line-buffer -v TRACE'
+	-r -f -l 'grep --line-buffer -v TRACE' -d 0.5
 ```

 This keep checking every second for changes in all `/service/*/log/current` files and sent its content to the tcp address `10.0.0.1:7878` after it is filtered by `grep --line-buffer -v TRACE`, and it will keep retrying in case of network failure.
+Also, upon receiving a SIGINT or SIGTERM, stop sending new content to filter and give it half of second to flush it's buffers.

 How does it work?